Kenosha Human Development Services job in Kenosha, WI

 Opportunities for advancement and professional development

-SALARY: Depending on experience and licensure; $22.00 per hour for training licenses and $28.00 per hour for fully licensed therapist.
+SALARY: Depending on experience and license; $22.00 per hour with an in-training Wisconsin state license and $28.00 per hour with full Wisconsin state license

 REQUIREMENTS:

-All applicants must possess a Master's Degree and licensure to provide mental health therapy in the State of Wisconsin; LPC, LPC-IT, APSW, or LCSW or be eligible to obtain one.
+All applicants must possess a Master's Degree and licensure to provide mental health therapy in the state of Wisconsin.

-Pre-licensed therapists are also welcome to apply, and supervision is provided as part of the work environment.
+Pre-licensed therapists are welcome to apply, and supervision is provided as part of the work environment.

 Equal Employment Opportunity/M/F/disability/protected veteran status